PhilterPaper/Text-KnuthPlass/README.md

 to your distribution, per its terms.

 (c)copyright 2020-2026 by Phil M Perry;
-earlier copyrights held by Simon Cozens
+earlier copyrights held by Simon Cozens;
+based on Bram Stein's Javascript version.

 ## History